agcai/AppGames/index.md

 <h2>Disclosure Of Data</h2>

 <h3>Legal Requirements</h3>
-<p>App may disclose your Personal Data in the good faith belief that such action is necessary to:</p>
+<p>App Games may disclose your Personal Data in the good faith belief that such action is necessary to:</p>
 <ul>
     <li>To comply with a legal obligation</li>
     <li>To protect and defend the rights or property of App</li>